openstack/openstack-manuals/doc/networking-guide/source/ops-resource-tags.rst

 Future support
 ~~~~~~~~~~~~~~

-In future release, the Networking service will support setting tags to
+In future releases, the Networking service may support setting tags for
-resources other than network.
+additional resources.